science-digital/sd-integration-tool-template/README.md

 ## Build Template:

-We start by building the template as is.
-This packages the code and dependencies into a docker image, that we can later run.
+We start by building the template "as is".
+This packages the code and dependencies into a docker image.
+The docker image can be used to run the code with its dependencies both on your local machine and also from the Sciansa IVCAP infrustructure.

 - Install Template Specific Build Dependencies:
 ```